 Best places to go rock climbing in NYC

 Good news: The only outdoor facility on this list is also the most affordable.
 This offshoot of The Cliffs at LIC opened summer of 2016, and comes with some pretty spectacular views.
 Located in the Brooklyn Bridge Park under the Manhattan Bridge, the wide, curvy bouldering walls offer hours of exploration.
 The walls here are short enough that there’s no need for harnesses or ropes, and rest assured that the cushy rubber mulch will comfortably catch your fall.
 The super cheap price tag ($9) includes climbing shoe rental, so think of this place as the people’s wall.
-Mon-Fri 10am-10pm, Sat and Sun 9am-8pm; $9
+The only downside?
+The climbing wall is temporarily closed due to construction work, however a statement by Brooklyn Bridge Park anticipates the spot to reopen in April.

 As the perfect spot to learn the ropes, the friendly staff at this facility are well equipped to share their knowledge.
 If you’re nervous about trying rock climbing for the first time, the $49 introductory class gives you a full 1.5 hours of instruction where you learn the knots, harness procedures and safety precautions you’ll need to pass a belay test (the price includes a day-pass and gear rental, so you’ll be all set to jump into the deep end).
-Avid climbers should look into the membership ($105/month) to gain access to special clinics, which teaches you how to transition from indoor courses to real cliffs.
-Mon-Fri 7am-12am, Sat and Sun 9am-10pm; $28 for day pass
+Avid climbers should look into the membership ($85 to $115/month) to gain access to special clinics, which teaches you how to transition from indoor courses to real cliffs.

 Many of the city’s sportier individuals are well aware of the numerous fitness opportunities at Chelsea Piers, including sand volleyball and golf overlooking the Hudson.
 But the facility also boasts one of the more challenging rock climbing walls in the country.
 There’s 11,000-feet worth of climbable three-dimensional jutting walls that extend to an overhung competition roof, which means users are actually climbing perpendicular to the ground.
 Make sure you’re already belay-certified from another facility, or purchase a class at Chelsea Piers, before purchasing a non-member guest pass ($50 for the day).

 Like Dumbo Bouldering, this no-frills UES indoor facility is exclusively bouldering—no ropes here, jack—and heights manageable for most acrophobes.
 The bright facility is a favorite among kids, so get here early for your workout or beat the masses by coming on a weekday during the school year.
-A day pass is $25, but locals particularly appreciate the $95 monthly membership which includes a free guest pass every month, plus discounts on drafts at Earl’s Beer and Cheese nearby.
-Mon-Fri 7am-11pm, Sat and Sun 9am-10pm
+A day pass is $25, but locals particularly appreciate the $115 monthly membership which includes 25 percent off all classes, plus discounts on drafts at Earl’s Beer and Cheese nearby.